Michael Pollan Challenges Doctors to Be Agents of Change.

 As shared at the IFM International Conference © 2014 The Institute for Functional Medicine

-What to Read Next: Farm to Table Like You've Never Seen It.
+- Farm to Table Like You've Never Seen It.
 Why Great Food Starts with Great Ingredients

-Don't forget to share your ideas in the comment section!
+Don't forget to share your thoughts in the comment section!